clo2202/bpdts-project/README.md

 An API which calls an external API to return people who are listed as either living in a given city, or whose current co-ordinates are within X miles of that city.

-Currently the API only contains data for those listed as living in London.
+Currently this API only returns data for London.
+If/when the external API includes more cities, this API can easily be updated to accommodate those.

 ## Dependencies